racbenipayo/amaysim-tech-challenge/README.md

 To run in docker, run the following commands:

-> docker build -t playwright-tests .  // Creates a Docker image named playwright-tests based on the Dockerfile
+Create a Docker image named playwright-tests based on the Dockerfile
+> docker build -t playwright-tests .

+Run test after image is created
-> docker run --rm -v $(pwd):/app -w /app playwright-tests  // runs the test
+> docker run --rm -v $(pwd):/app -w /app playwright-tests

 2. To check test run report dashboard filterable by the browser, passed, failed, skipped, flaky and more, run the following command